 Proper Tree Trimming Cuts

-A properly pruned tree should look “natural”.
+A properly pruned tree should look its “natural” form.
 Proper cuts need to be made so that the tree can heal correctly.
-Improper cuts lead to insect, disease, and decay.
+While improper cuts lead to insect, disease, and decay, proper cuts provide benefits that will allow the tree to flourish.

 - Proper cuts should be smooth with no jagged edges or torn bark.